4 Days in Peru: The Perfect Lima, Cusco & Machu Picchu Itinerary

 Evening

-Return by bus and train to Cusco, grab a light dinner, and unwind after a full day of exploring.
+Return to Cusco by bus and train, grab a light dinner, and unwind after a full day of exploring.
 Trains often arrive late, and you can choose to do this as a day trip like we did, or stay overnight in Aguas Calientes for more time.

 Peru Travel Tip: If you prefer to do a package deal instead of doing this yourself, I’ve found that Viator offers good-quality packages.

-Day 4: Cusco Culture + Return to Lima
+Day Four: Cusco Culture + Return to Lima

 Morning